Odyssey

 In the Apollo Studio Explorer, test the same tracksForHome query we used in Part I (or copy the one above and paste it in the Explorer).
 Run the query and copy-paste the last tracks entry below.

-Let's click on the button once more.
+Let's click on the query button once more.
 Did you notice how fast we got the response the second time?
 The first one took about half a second, then this one returned in just a few milliseconds.
 This is thanks to our RESTDataSource's built-in resource caching.

 Just for the fun of comparing, you can take a look at the fetch implementation below.
-A new has been added called tracksforHomeFetch to our schema.
-The are using node-fetch instead of the RESTDataSource.
+A new field has been added called tracksforHomeFetch to our schema.
+The resolvers are using node-fetch instead of the RESTDataSource.
 For each call, the response takes the same amount of time, about half a second.
 Much less efficient, now we really see why we should keep using the RESTDataSource implementation!

 Note: Don't copy the two code snippets below to your project, you can find the full fetch code example in the repo's fetch-example branch in the final folder.